 The Plantar Fasciitis Doctor informs us that as one grows older the plantar fascia loses its elasticity and the fat pad on the heel is unable to absorb the shock that comes from too much walking or running.
 This extra shock leads to the excess wear and tear of the plantar fascia resulting in inflammation and pain.
 Sometimes, this also leads to bruising and swelling.

-There are certain other factors that increase the risk of plantar fasciitis and a Plantar Fasciitis Doctor tells his patients to take care of these underlying factors as a precursor to the treatment of Plantar Fasciitis.
+There are certainly other factors that increase the risk of plantar fasciitis and a Plantar Fasciitis Doctor tells his patients to take care of these underlying factors as a precursor to the treatment of Plantar Fasciitis.
 Some of these factors are as follows:

 - Excess body weight.